-A. evaluate the shortcomings of the national data policies in relation to the Article 17 of the Directive in more detail and explore synergies with the free flow of data initiative under the Digital Single Market with the view to resolving these issues through that;
+A. evaluate the shortcomings of the national data policies in relation to Article 17 of the Directive in more detail and explore synergies with the ‘free flow of data’ initiative under the Digital Single Market with the view to resolving these issues through that;

-B. review and, possibly revise, the INSPIRE implementing acts, e.g. on the INSPIRE reporting decision of 2009 or the spatial data interoperability specifications (e.g. of Annex III data) or harmonisation, taking into account the implementation risks and the complexities with the view to reducing them (simplification of requirements);
+B. review, and possibly revise, the INSPIRE rules , in particular on spatial data harmonisation, to take into account the implementing risks and complexities with a view to reducing them (simplifying requirements);

-C. improve the usability and facilitate the implementation of existing INSPIRE rules, e.g. making it easier for users in the area of monitoring and reporting (as one important use case) to access and use spatial information through common tools and foster priority setting together with the Member States.
+C. assist the Member States in applying and implementing the INSPIRE Directive (simplification of use), e.g. by the use of common tools, and promote priority setting together with the Member States.

+D. work closely with Member States to explore opportunities arising from the use of existing EU-level funding programmes to help capacity building and close the INSPIRE implementation gaps (e.g. through the Interoperability Solutions Administrations).

-In addition to these points, there is scope to look further into the coherence and possible synergies of the INSPIRE Directive with other EU legislation and, in particular promoting its application in the wider Digital Single Market agenda and the “eGovernment” (including open data) processes.
+In addition to these points, there is scope to look further into the coherence and possible synergies of the INSPIRE Directive with other EU legislation, especially the ones covering sectoral reporting and maintance on environmental infrastructures and, in particular promoting its application in the wider Digital Single Market agenda and the “eGovernment” (including open data) processes.
 The recent eGovernment Action Plan includes the implementation of INSPIRE as one of the 20 actions.
 Moreover, the Commission and Member States could work even closer together to promote the implementation also in all relevant European agencies and international partners to the EU (bodies of conventions etc.) with the idea to substitute, where possible, reporting on spatial data by granting access.

 Taking all these recommendations into account, the Commission called on the Member States to continue the successful collaboration within the Maintenance and Implementation Framework (MIF) which was established following the adoption of the Directive to support the implementation efforts proactively and collaboratively (cf. section 2).
 In operational terms, this would require an update and review of the existing Maintenance and Implementation Work Programme for the INSPIRE Directive (MIWP).